 This is all very impressive, but don’t forget: it’s in your hands to make sure that these eco-friendly bottles and tubes stay eco-friendly to the very end of their lifespans.
 In order to do so, always follow the recycling instruction on the packaging; if you’re not sure how to dispose of a particular item, contact your local authorities!

 Did you know that, every year, around 14 thousand tons of sunscreen end up in our oceans?
 Studies have found that chemicals commonly found in sunscreens, such as oxybenzone and octinoxate, may have a harmful effect on developing coral.
 In 2018, Palau became the first country in the world to announce a ban on sunscreen containing specific ingredients, while Hawaii became the first US state to follow suit.
 Mexico has banned non-biodegradable sunscreen in nature reserves.

 At Care to Beauty, we stock a few brands that are striving to reduce the environmental impact of sunscreen.
 Get to know them better below!

 The A-Derma brand uses minimal formulas with just 4 solar filters.
 These sunscreens minimize the impact on marine habitats, which means they are biodegradable and difficult to assimilate by marine organisms.

 Avène, a French brand, partenered with PUR PROJET in a program to promote coral regeneration in Indonesia, the “Skin Protect, Ocean Respect” initiative.
-Since committing to the dual challenge of offering optimal UVB-UVA protection while minimizing environmental impact, Avéne has reformulated its sunscreens to consist of minimal, 4-filter formulas that represent a smaller concentration of chemicals.
+Since committing to the dual challenge of offering optimal UVB-UVA protection while minimizing environmental impact, Avéne has reformulated its sunscreens to consist of minimal, 4-filter formulas.
 Likewise, Avène has removed all water-soluble sun filters from its products, since these are more easily assimilated by marine wildlife.
 The biodegradability of all sunscreen formulas is also being improved (partly through the elimination of silicone), to ensure that, should the products seep into the ocean, they will disintegrate easily without damaging the ecosystem.

 Eco-friendly beauty brand Caudalie is just about to launch a new line of sunscreen that protects your skin while preserving corals and other marine life.